jnozzi/cocoadev.com/markdown/DynamicTriangle.md

-I am posting this program I wrote sometime back, which makes a triangle using General/OpenGl.
+I am posting this program I wrote sometime back, which makes a triangle using OpenGl.
 There are three text boxes, where the user can enter the initial velocities for each of the three triangle nodes.
 Then I specify the number of time steps this triangle should redraw itself doing what I ask it to do in the program (which normally is to change its angle randomly and move eaach node).
 I am using a button to start this process after I specify the velocities and the timesteps.
-This button is a "toggle" type General/NSButton which has its alternate title set to Pause. however once I start the program and once the program start redrawing the triangle, I cannot stop it in between.
+This button is a "toggle" type NSButton which has its alternate title set to Pause. however once I start the program and once the program start redrawing the triangle, I cannot stop it in between.
 I am looking for ways in which I might be able to discontinue this operation/program by pressing the button again when it displays the "pause" state

     #import "Triangle.h"
 #include <stdlib.h>
 #include <time.h>
-#include <General/OpenGL/gl.h>
+#include <OpenGL/gl.h>

 @implementation Triangle

-- (id) initWithCoder: (General/NSCoder *) coder
+- (id) initWithCoder: (NSCoder *) coder
 {
-	 General/NSOpenGLPixelFormatAttribute attrs[] =
+	 NSOpenGLPixelFormatAttribute attrs[] =
     {
-        General/NSOpenGLPFADoubleBuffer, nil
+        NSOpenGLPFADoubleBuffer, nil
     };

-    General/NSOpenGLPixelFormat* pixFmt ;
+    NSOpenGLPixelFormat* pixFmt ;
     long swapInterval ;

 	self = [super initWithCoder: coder] ;